m4cbeth/mobile_dice_game/writing/game_design_doc_dice_card_game.md

 # Mobile Dice Game

 # Gameplay

+Kill x slimes and zthings appear left of invoke they can damage knights from behind and take agro (because higher damage) then slimes hit from behind...
+But zthings only spawn in if...
+This is getting dumb.
+Because I'm not thinking about how a player will react....
+What will a player do?
+They will invoke the knights

+// hmm, the wizard that shows up later?
+	"what did you do?

+	I'll just wait for my bus.
+	Don't worry, I'll leave this barrier down until the bus comes.
+	You can use it too or remove it depending if on who comes your way. if player removes and knights on field: knights attack, if land on Wizard:
+				Knight yells "what the fuck"
+				becomes hostile, soulstype music
+				can only _really_ beat if you've used the slimes can speed up if you bring dicedeck to the slimes each slime give one option
+						either
+							upgrade knights
+							upgrade dice

+							once they have x, they get new cards (wolfs).

 So far the thought is this:
 	Can use cards to block, summon
 	Dice deck will eventually deal more.